 To prevent return scams, you can try any of the following tactics.

 Use different processing events for different types of returns

-If a customer is looking to expose your return process online, they are usually doing so by keeping the product and sending you back an empty box, a fake product, or a package of rocks.
+If a shopper is looking to expose your return process online, they are usually doing so by keeping the product and sending you back an empty box, a fake product, or a package of rocks.
 They are hoping that the refund is issued before you see that they have defrauded you.

 This is only an effective tactic when the return is for a refund to the original payment method.
-If they are getting store credit or a new product it is way less effective of a scam.
+If they are getting store credit or a new product, it is way less effective of a scam.

 That is why we recommend processing the return at different points for different types of returns.

-Refund.
-Process once the return is inspected at the dock
+- Refund: process once the return is inspected at the dock

-Store credit.
-Process the return when scanned at the post office
+- Store credit: process the return when scanned at the post office

-Exchange.
-Process the return when scanned at the post office
+- Exchange: process the return when scanned at the post office

 One of the easiest ways to deal with return fraud is to simply block those who are being fraudulent.
 Building a policy that tries to eliminate all fraud often leads to a bad customer experience for the majority.